itsgerassimos/itsgerassimos/README.md

 # Gerassimos Moutafis

 **`PRIMARY ROLES:`**
-### Software Engineer 👨🏻‍💻, Artist 🎧, Performer 🎤, Filmmaker 🎥, Author ✍
+### Software Engineer, Statistician, Singer, Producer, Filmmaker, Author & Artist

+I like to be creative and challenge myself in solving problems of all kinds.

 <br/>